akka/akka-grpc/docs/src/main/paradox/index.md

 # Akka gRPC

+[gRPC](https://grpc.io) is a transport mechanism for request/response and non-persistent streaming use cases.
+Use it for:

+* connections between internal services
+* connecting to external services, even ones written in other languages.
+* connections with web or mobile front-ends

-Support for building streaming gRPC servers and clients on top of Akka Streams.
+This library provides support for building streaming gRPC servers and clients on top of Akka Streams.

-This library is meant to be used as a building block in projects using the Akka toolkit.

 ## General overview